Agentic AI Architectures: Patterns, Frameworks, and MCP for Enterprise Systems¶

 The eight patterns are your building blocks: ReACT for adaptive reasoning, Plan-and-Execute for structured decomposition, Reflection for self-improving outputs, Tool-Use for connecting agents to the world, Supervisor for multi-agent coordination, Parallel Fan-Out for speed, Human-in-the-Loop for high-stakes actions, and Memory for context that compounds across sessions.

-The frameworks each occupy a niche: LangGraph for stateful, production-grade workflows with persistence and HITL; AutoGen for multi-agent code and engineering tasks; CrewAI for role-based team simulations; Semantic Kernel for enterprise Microsoft environments.
+The frameworks each occupy a niche: LangGraph for stateful, production-grade workflows with persistence and HITL; Microsoft Agent Framework (AutoGen's successor) for multi-agent code and engineering tasks; CrewAI for role-based team simulations; Semantic Kernel for enterprise Microsoft environments.

 MCP is the infrastructure layer that unifies everything.
 By standardising how agents discover and call external tools, MCP eliminates the N×M integration problem.
 One Postgres MCP server works with every framework.
 One Salesforce MCP server gives every agent in your organisation access to CRM data with a single deployment.